Hot topics

 AccuBattery is an application that I would only recommend to those of you who really want to know the precise state of your battery.
 If it's just curiosity, AccuBattery is not for you since you have to give the app time to measure your usage and calculate estimates.

-The more you use AccuBattery, the more accurate the app becomes in analyzing your battery performance.
-AccuBattery offers 4 tabs: Charge, Discharge, Health, and History.
-When you charge your phone, AccuBattery estimates its charge capacity.
+The more you use AccuBattery, the more accurate the app becomes when analyzing your battery performance.
+AccuBattery offers four tabs you can refer to: ChargeDischargeHealth, and History.
+When you charge your smartphone, AccuBattery estimates its charge capacity.
 By comparing it to the "official" charge capacity that you have to fill in manually, AccuBattery can determine the state of your battery.

-First of all, I advise you to check our detailed article on Android secret codes.
+First of all, I advise you to check our detailed article about Android secret codes.
 I'll give you the short version and for that, you have to distinguish USSD codes from Android secret codes because the two terms are often confused.

 The USSD codes or Unstructured Supplementary Service Data are a protocol that allows sending information via 2G, 3G, or 4G/5G networks.
 The idea is to be able to trigger actions remotely, by sending a specific code for each feature.

-Android secret codes look like USSD codes since they often start with an asterisk.
+Android secret codes look like USSD codes since they often begin with an asterisk.
 The difference with USSD codes is that you don't need a network to activate the secret codes.
 They are actually stored in system files and depend on the version installed on the smartphone.

 Product